heruwala/Mule-Salesforce-BulkAPI2.0/README.md

 ## Architectural Justification
 As long as it is a simple update to the Salesforce sobject and when there is no business logic involved, Bulk API is the way to go for inserting/upserting data into Salesforce from MuleSoft without hitting governor limits.
 The onus is on Salesforce to keep track of all the job status.

-On successful posting of data to Salesforce, Mule will receive the below response from Salesforce, as you can see the `state` is `InProgress`, which does not tell anything (success/failure) about the job status.
+Upon posting the data to Salesforce, Mule will receive the below response from Salesforce, as you can see the `state` is `InProgress`, which does not tell anything (success/failure) about the job status.

 Ref: https://mulesy.com/process-records-using-salesforce-bulk-api-2-0/